viam-modules/event-manager/README.md

 The [logic gate](https://www.techtarget.com/whatis/definition/logic-gate-AND-OR-XOR-NOT-NAND-NOR-and-XNOR) to use with configured rules.
 For example, if *NOR* was set and there were two rules configured that both evaluated false, the event would trigger.

+#### trigger_sequence_count

+*integer (default 1)*

+How many times in a row an event must be evaluate as true in order to be considered triggered.
+For example, you may want to get 3 detections in a row that it is an unknown person.
+This can help alleviate some false positives.

 #### notifications